jekuno/milia/README.md

 * All the changes which version 0.3.x advised to be inserted in applications_controller.rb are now automatically loaded into ActionController by milia.
 * that includes authenticate_tenant!
 * so if you've been using an older version of milia, you'll need to remove that stuff from applications_controller!
+* generators for easy install of basic rails/milia/devise

 ## Sample app and documentation

 There were numerous requests for me to provide a complete sample web application which uses milia and devise.
 I have done this.

-* see doc/sample.sh for complete step-by-step instructions for setting up and creating a working app.
+* see doc/sample.sh for easy generator usage for setting up and creating a working app.
-* the sample.sh instructions are very detailed and loaded with comments (600 lines!).
 * the sample app uses web-theme-app to provide some pleasantly formatted views for your testing pleasure.
-* the instructions take you to three stages:
+* see doc/manual_sample.sh for complete step-by-step instructions for manually setting up and creating a working app.
+* if you want to know exactly everything the generators are doing, see the manual_sample.sh
+  - instructions are very detailed and loaded with comments (600 lines!).
-  - one with simple devise and no milia,
+  - Stage one: with simple devise and no milia,
-  - two installing milia for complete tenanting,
+  - Stage two: installing milia for complete tenanting,
-  - three adding in invite_member capability
+  - Stage three: adding in invite_member capability
-* doc/ directory has a sample milia-initializer.rb for adding to config/initializers if you wish to alter milia defaults.
 * the entire sample is also fully available on github, if you wish to check your work. diff can be your friend. this sample on github, however, will always be for the latest release or latest beta (whichever is most recent).
 * find it at: https://github.com/dsaronin/sample-milia-app